ptmcg/littletable/how_to_use_littletable.md

     first_qtr_sales = sales.where(date=Table.within(jan_01, mar_31))
     first_qtr_sales = sales.where(date=Table.in_range(jan_01, apr_01))

+Comparators can also be used as filter functions for import methods.

 Simple statistics on Tables of numeric values
 ---------------------------------------------
 `Table.stats()` will perform simple mean, variance, and standard deviation calculations by attribute on records in a table.
-The results are returned in a new Table that can be keyed by attribute (with "mean", "variance", etc. attributes), or by statistic (keyed by "mean", etc., with attributes matching those in the source Table).
+The results are returned in a new `Table` that can be keyed by attribute (with "mean", "variance", etc. attributes), or by statistic (keyed by "mean", etc., with attributes matching those in the source `Table`).
 Non-numeric values are implicitly omitted from the statistics calculations.

     t1 = lt.Table()